 Jimdo offers two website builders: the super-simple Dolphin and the more advanced Creator.

 Dolphin can integrate with Facebook when you sign up with Jimdo, and even asks for permission to access a list of the Pages your account manages to simplify integration with your Jimdo account.

 You can use Dolphin to create a personal or business site.
-The tool is structured on a chat-based call-and-response, point-and-click model.
+It asks you questions and then builds a site based on your answers.
 Dolphin will ask you first to specify the name of your business or site.